-Teaching sessions are taught by local women with assistance from U.S. volunteers.
+Classes are taught by locals with assistance from U.S. volunteers.

 We had our first zumba program for the community in 2019.
 Kids and adults alike had fun and got in a workout while dancing to Latin rhythms.
 We also showcased our talent at the community health fair at the end of January where the participants performed songs for a live audience.